 Jan Sadeler I (aka Johannes Sadeler; Johann Sadeler) (1550–1600)

-“Saint Justina” (TIB title) (aka “Heilige Justina”), c1585, the twelfth engraving in the series of sixteen prints of female saints and the title plate, “Speculum Pudicitiae” (Mirror of Modesty) (aka “Spiegel van eerbaarheid” [Mirror of Honour]), after a lost drawing by Maarten de Vos (aka Marten de Vos; Maerten de Vos) (1532–1603), published by Jan Sadeler I in Antwerp.
+“Saint Justina” (TIB title) (aka “Heilige Justina”), c1585, the twelfth engraving in the series of seventeen prints of female saints (including he title plate), “Speculum Pudicitiae” (Mirror of Modesty) (aka “Spiegel van eerbaarheid” [Mirror of Honour]), after a lost drawing by Maarten de Vos (aka Marten de Vos; Maerten de Vos) (1532–1603), published by Jan Sadeler I in Antwerp.

-Engraving on laid paper trimmed with a thread margin around the image borderline on the top and sides and retaining the lines of text below the borderline.
+Engraving on laid paper trimmed with a thread margin around the image borderline on the top and sides and retaining the lines of text below the borderline, backed with a support sheet to provide margins.

 Size: (sheet) 18.1 x 12.5 cm.